ShubhamSongire/Graph-Summary-Generator/README.md

 Contributions are welcome!
 If you would like to contribute to this project, please create a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the <a href="https://github.com/ShubhamSongire/Graph-to-Summary-Generator/blob/main/license.txt">MIT License.</a>